Last updated: September 26th, 2023

 These days, it’s more common to see either front + rear rim brakes or front rim + rear coaster brakes.
 Those configurations are both safe, assuming the brakes are properly adjusted.
 Brake power is diminished in the rain, but most cruiser only see fair-weather use, so it’s not necessarily a practical problem.

 Finally, some higher-end cruisers have adopted disc brakes, just like most other types of bikes.
 Discs come in two varieties: hydraulic and mechanical.

 - Entry-level mechanical discs (like you’ll typically find) are often no more powerful than well-adjusted rim brakes.
 Their main advantage is preserving full power in wet weather.

-- Hydraulic discs are generally better than mechanical, but also costlier.
+- Hydraulic discs generally have better power and modulation than mechanical, but they’re also costlier.
 They’re not especially common on cruisers, which generally skew toward the cheaper side.

 Do cruiser bike have gears?